Who Am I?

 Custom work & repairs are welcome.
 Free consultation.

-Tools are needed.
+just me, and on the right-tools are needed.
 The animal skull (deer) was collected from a field trip

 Goddard House Gallery 2019